Earthworks cut & fill calculator

 - • These are typical values.
 Actual values depend on site-specific conditions and should be verified by ground investigation.

-- • All fill placement should comply with the project specification and relevant standards (BS 6031, Highways Agency SHW Series 600).
+- • All fill placement should comply with the project specification and relevant standards (BS 6031 and National Highways MCHW Series 600 where applicable).

 - • Contaminated or hazardous material requires waste classification before disposal.
 Duty of care applies under the Environmental Protection Act 1990.